aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-bmp/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to BMP via .NET" h2=".NET API to Render MSG to BMP on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+As a .NET developer, you may need to add MSG to BMP conversion features to your applications.
+Aspose.Total for .NET is the perfect solution for this.
+It is a comprehensive suite of file format manipulation APIs that can help you achieve this goal.

+Aspose.Email for .NET is the API that you need to use to convert MSG file format to HTML.
+It is a powerful .NET email library that can help you read, write, and manipulate Outlook MSG files without the need for Microsoft Outlook.
+It also supports a wide range of other email file formats, such as EML, MHT, and EMLX.

+Once you have converted the MSG file to HTML, you can use Aspose.Words for .NET to render HTML to BMP.
+Aspose.Words for .NET is a powerful .NET word processing library that can help you create, edit, and convert documents in a variety of formats, including DOC, DOCX, ODT, RTF, HTML, and PDF.
+It also supports a wide range of image formats, such as JPEG, PNG, TIFF, and BMP.

-If you are a .NET developer looking to add MSG to BMP conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to BMP.
+In summary, Aspose.Total for .NET is the perfect solution for .NET developers who need to add MSG to BMP conversion features to their applications.
+With Aspose.Email for .NET, you can convert MSG file format to HTML, and with Aspose.Words for .NET, you can render HTML to BMP.
+Both APIs are easy to use and offer a wide range of features to help you get the job done quickly and efficiently.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}